kC0pter/BuildCollection/builds/index.md

 In this section you will find a collection of various builds.
 They are ordered in subcategories and tagged with certain tags.

+These are just random builds i find worth mentioning or throwing in there because they are fun or something similar.

 To add new builds make a pullrequest with the new build in the given format placed in the corresponding subcategory.

 ## Collected Builds